HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/WDACConfig.md

 * The module goes through Extended Validation before each update is released to make sure everything works perfectly.

-* The module can be used for managing both local systems and systems in Azure VMs.
+* The module can be used for managing local systems, remote systems and Azure VMs.

 * Use `-Verbose` common parameter with each cmdlet of the WDACConfig module to see extra details and what's happening under the hood.